Indian Rebellion of 1857: Cawnpore (Kanpur)

 In June, sepoys under General Wheeler in Cawnpore (now Kanpur) rebelled and besieged the British entrenchment.
 Wheeler was not only a veteran and respected soldier but also married to an Indian woman.
-He had relied on his own prestige, and his cordial relations with the Nana Sahib to thwart rebellion, and took comparatively few measures to prepare fortifications and lay in supplies and ammunition.
+He had relied on his own prestige and his cordial relations with local landholder and hereditary prime minister Nana Sahib to thwart rebellion, and took comparatively few measures to prepare fortifications and lay in supplies and ammunition.

-The besieged endured three weeks of the Siege of Cawnpore with little water or food, suffering continuous casualties to men, women and children.
+Advised by his trusted consultant Azimullah Khan, Nana Sahib led the rebels at Kanpur rather than join the Mughals in Delhi.
+The besieged endured three weeks of the Siege of Cawnpore with little water or food, suffering continuous casualties among men, women and children.
 On 25 June Nana Sahib made an offer of safe passage to Allahabad.
-With barely three days' food rations remaining, the British agreed provided they could keep their small arms and that the evacuation should take place in daylight on the morning of the 27th (the Nana Sahib wanted the evacuation to take place on the night of the 26th).
+With barely three days' food rations remaining, the British agreed, provided they could keep their small arms and that the evacuation should take place in daylight on the morning of the 27th (the Nana Sahib wanted the evacuation to take place on the night of the 26th).
 Early in the morning of 27 June, the British party left their entrenchment and made their way to the river where boats provided by the Nana Sahib were waiting to take them to Allahabad.
-Several sepoys who had stayed loyal to the Company were removed by the mutineers and killed, either because of their loyalty or because "they had become Christian".
+Several sepoys who had stayed loyal to the company were removed by the mutineers and killed, either because of their loyalty or because "they had become Christian".
 A few injured British officers trailing the column were also apparently hacked to death by angry sepoys.
-After the British party had largely arrived at the dock, which was surrounded by sepoys positioned on both banks of the Ganges, with clear lines of fire, firing broke out and the boats were abandoned by their crew, and caught or were set on fire using pieces of red hot charcoal.
+After the British party had largely arrived at the dock, which was surrounded by sepoys positioned on both banks of the Ganges, with clear lines of fire, firing broke out and the boats were abandoned by their crew, and caught or were set on fire using pieces of red-hot charcoal.
 The British party tried to push the boats off but all except three remained stuck.
 One boat with over a dozen wounded men initially escaped, but later grounded, was caught by mutineers and pushed back down the river towards the carnage at Cawnpore.
-Towards the end rebel cavalry rode into the water to finish off any survivors.
+Towards the end, rebel cavalry rode into the water to finish off any survivors.
 After the firing ceased the survivors were rounded up and the men shot.
 By the time the massacre was over, most of the male members of the party were dead while the surviving women and children were removed and held hostage to be later killed in the Bibighar massacre.
 Only four men eventually escaped alive from Cawnpore on one of the boats: two private soldiers, a lieutenant, and Captain Mowbray Thomson, who wrote a first-hand account of his experiences entitled The Story of Cawnpore (London, 1859).